Spring End of Semester Information and Procedures

 Missing or Lost Your Key(s)?

-If you have misplaced the key(s) assigned to you by RL&L when you checked into your assigned space, now is the time for you to notify the office staff within Residential Living and Learning of this so that a lock change and/or key replacement may be ordered before you checking out.
-Charges will be applied to your student account if applicable.
+If you have misplaced the key(s) assigned to you by Residential Living and Learning when you checked into your assigned space, now is the time for you to notify the office staff so a lock change and/or key replacement may be ordered before you check out.
+Lost Key/Lock Change Charges will be applied to your student account, if applicable.

 You must still complete a check-out envelope and submit it to Residential Living and Learning as your official notice of check-out.
 You will indicate on the envelope that you have lost your keys.
 Without a check-out envelope, our office will be unable to determine when you officially checked out of your assigned space and you may be charged improper Check-out and late stay fees.